Tile Alternatives for Bathroom Walls

 One of my favourite storage solutions in a bathroom is to build a shallow but tall wall mounted cupboard about 150mm deep that’s all (and anything up to 1.5m tall).
 This is enough to hold all sorts bottles, potions and packets in a single layer, all easy to see and retrieve without rummaging.
 Often, I’ll put in mirrored doors with minimal, discreet handles and in effect this useful cupboard looks and serves as a tall mirror.

 And whilst we’re on the subject of cleaning, minimal grout lines make for an efficient bathroom space which require minimal maintenance.
 Increasingly popular are the wonderful, waterproof panels, like my own collection with Multipanel, that look and feel just like the large format tiles that seem to be all the rage at the moment.

 With these shower panels, you won’t need to raid a bank to achieve the fantastic look and feel of real marble, stone or wood.

-Technology is available for the bathroom as well as every other space at home, I’d be content with a portable radio on a neat low freestanding table next to a freestanding bath but you have options here too including shower TVs and phone apps that could even turn the shower on to your required temperature before stepping into the bathroom, so it depends on your preferences and priorities.
+Technology is available for the bathroom as well as every other space at home, I’d be content with a portable radio on a neat low freestanding table next to a freestanding bath but you have options here too including phone apps that could even turn the shower on to your required temperature before stepping into the bathroom, so it depends on your preferences and priorities.
 But spend time getting the lighting exactly right and you’ll feel nurtured or energised with the twist of a dimmer switch - no one ever looks great with a blast of cold white LEDs

 We all have heavy demands on our bathroom spaces and there are lots of beautiful and affordable products on the market to help you get your perfect bathroom sanctuary just how you want it, like my collection of bathroom wall panels.